openstack-archive/fuel-plugin-vmware-dvs/docs/user_guide/prerequisites.rst

           * dvPort group.Modify
           * dvPort group.Policy operation

-   It allows the VMware DVS plugin to use manipulation resources of VMware vSphere Distributed Switch (VDS).
+   This allows the VMware DVS plugin to use manipulation resources of VMware vSphere Distributed Switch (VDS).

 #.
-Create and properly configure VDSes on vCenter that will be used in
+Create and properly configure VDSes on vCenter that will be used for
    your environment.
 For details, see the VDS videos in the :menuselection:`Technical Details -> Resources` section on the `VMware Distributed Switch page <https://www.vmware.com/products/vsphere/features/distributed-switch>`__.